Returning customers are worth more than you think. So, here are 4 easy to implement ways to increase customer retention and customer retention rates.

 One adds real, tangible value.
 One doesn’t.

-I put this #1 for a reason.
+I put this way to improve customer retention as #1 for a reason.
 When you approach customer retention through the lens of loyalty, you end up in weird places.
 But if you approach it through the lens of adding more value, you are targeting a goal that consistently results in increased retention.

 #2.
 Show up… with humans.